Vytautas Sinica

-Vytautas Sinica (born 4 February 1990) is a Lithuanian political scientist, writer and far-right politician.
-A founding member and vice-chairman of the National Alliance party, he was elected to the Seimas in the 2024 Lithuanian parliamentary election, becoming the party's first Member of the Seimas.
+Vytautas Sinica (born 4 February 1990) is a Lithuanian political scientist, writer and far-right wing politician.
+A founding member and vice-chairman of the National Alliance party, he was elected to the Seimas in the 2024 Lithuanian parliamentary election, becoming the party's first member of the Seimas.

 Biography

 Sinica graduated from Vilnius University with a bachelor's degree in political science in 2013, a master's degree in comparative politics in 2015, and a doctor's degree in philosophy in 2022.
 He has authored over 100 articles on political science and philosophy and contributed to several projects on studies of Lithuanian and European politics.
 In 2015, he founded the non-profit publishing company "Centre for Statehood Studies" (Valstybingumo studijų centras), which specializes in nationalist and political science literature.

 From 2013, he was employed as a parliamentary assistant for Homeland Union member of the Seimas Agnė Bilotaitė.
 In 2016, he was fired after publishing an article criticizing the party's new leader Gabrielius Landsbergis.
 Later, he was employed as an assistant for Eugenijus Jovaiša, an independent in the parliamentary group of the Lithuanian Farmers and Greens Union.

 Since 2020, he has been the chairman of the nationalist youth organization Pro Patria.

 On August 15, 2025, it was reported that he had been expelled from National Alliance.
 Sinica said the decision was "nothing and invalid."